Traffic Ticket Lawyer in Tampa

 The point system assigns relative values to different traffic violations.
 Most speeding tickets put three points on your license, for example, but the more serious charge of reckless driving puts four points on your license.
 Points stay on a driver’s record for at least five years.
 If you compile:

-- 12 points within 12 months, your driver’s license may be suspended for thirty days
+- 12 points within 12 months, your driver’s license may be suspended for 30 days

 - 18 points within 18 months, your driver’s license may be suspended for three months